High yield bonds data: Hover over the charts to see the values at a given date. iBoxx EUR High Yield Overall Index data provided by Markit Group Ltd

-i) HY Index Corporate Spreads
+i) High Yield Bond Index: Corporate Spreads

-The high yield market saw option-like returns in 2009.
+The high yield bond market saw option-like returns in 2009.
 Total returns exceeded 70% in that year.
 Admittedly we saw the recovery come after some very depressed valuations into the end of 2008.
 Spreads were at their all-time wides on the back of the crisis and in 2008, there was zero issuance.
 Nothing.
-We think that the high yield market still retains its fledgling tag.
-Issuance levels may have hit €50bn+ in 2014/15, but the reality is, this market closes at any hint of trouble.
-European HY credit benefitted from the high/low beta compression trade from 2012-2014, but subsequently came under pressure from the contagion impact of the US shale bust.
-It has now started some sort of recovery in early 2017, driven on by better economic news which might help boost credit metrics – but also from being more immune to any movement in rates.
+Issuance levels though hit a record €75bn+ in 2017, but the reality is, this market still closes at any hint of trouble.
+However, we think that the high yield bond market might just have lost its fledgling tag.

-ii) HY Index Spreads 2015-
+ii) High Yield Bond Index: Spreads 2015-

 The ECB’s IG QE-effort had obviously forced investors down the curve and into funding borrowers not normally in their portfolio remit (2016-2018).
 The forced shift had seen funds take more sub-investment grade debt into their mandates/portfolios, and so this market had squeezed to record historical tights in spreads.